 - Opportunities to engage with the world church

 Queen’s is an international community, with serving ministers from around the world studying here as part of their own ministerial development.

-In addition, all students are encouraged to make the most of our international links and the visits which take place each year to different contexts around the world, depending on students’ own availability.
+In addition, students are encouraged to make the most of our international links and the visits which take place each year to different contexts around the world, depending on students’ own availability.
 Methodist students will have funding available to them for these opportunities to engage with the world church.
-In recent years visits have included exchanges with theological colleges in South India and Sri Lanka, and it is hoped that the range of opportunities will be expanded in the next few years to include Africa and continental Europe, and different sorts of ministerial context.
+In recent years there have been visits to Sri Lanka, Rwanda, Estonia, Italy and Israel/Palestine.
+We are continuing and building new links especially with partner theological institutions in the global majority world.